The ultimate guide to AI agents for business growth

 E-commerce

-They can perform dynamic pricing, generate product descriptions, optimize inventory management, and send personalized product recommendations to customers.
+They can handle dynamic pricing, generate product descriptions, optimize inventory management, and send personalized product recommendations to customers.

 HR

-AI agents can screen resumes, schedule interviews, identify top candidates, and even conduct initial chats so HR teams can focus on strategic decisions.
+AI agents can screen resumes, schedule interviews, identify top candidates, and even handle initial screening conversations so HR teams can focus on strategic decisions.

 IT and operations